Skip to content

 Measurement of intermittency

-In theory, IPLPF minimizes the storage capacity \eqref{eq:4} and energy throughput \eqref{eq:5} of the lossless power smoothing.
-Assume now having such a LPF, the output power signal of which complies with a reference power ramping limit.
+In theory, IPLPF minimizes the storage capacity \eqref{eq:4} and the energy throughput \eqref{eq:5} of the lossless power smoothing.
+Assume now having such a tuned LPF, the output power signal of which complies with the reference power ramping limit.
 Under such conditions, the specific accumulation rate of IPLPF can be considered as a quantifier of the solar intermittency.
-This in turn indicates a potential affordability of PV power smoothing, assuming that a real smoothing technology exists or will exist, performing close to the ideal smoothing.
+This also indicates a potential affordability of the power smoothing, assuming that a real smoothing technology exists or will exist, performing close to the ideal smoothing.
 Our numerical experiment based on the measured solar irradiance over a period of >1 year proves that such a SPLPF smoothing already exists.
-A numeric and graphic comparation of both methods is shown below.
+A numeric and graphic comparation of both IPLPF and SPLPF is shown below.

 Cost-benefit by variable ESS

 The smoothing costs result from the accumulation technology and from the accumulation rate.
-The accumulation rate results from the solar intermittency, from the desired ramping of PV power, and from the smoothing method.
-IPLPF minimizes the necessary ΔSOC and throughput, but cannot squeeze the power of accumulation.
-Let us first concentrate on a minimum ΔSOC (Wh capacity of ESS) demanded by IPLPF smoothing, regardless of the ESS power needed.
-The dashed green lines in Figure 2 display the maximum-minimum ΔGX and the standard deviation of GX on a given day.
-The maximum-minimum ΔGX specifies the necessary ESS capacity for an uninterrupted IPLPF smoothing on the selected day.
-Let us now analyze what happens, if less ΔGX capacity is available, than its maximum-minimum request:
+The accumulation rate results from the solar intermittency, desired ramping of PV power, and from the smoothing method.
+IPLPF minimizes the necessary ΔSOC and throughput, but cannot reduce the power of accumulation.
+Let us first concentrate on a minimum ΔSOC (Wh capacity of ESS) demanded by the IPLPF smoothing, regardless of the ESS power needed.
+The dashed green lines in Figure 2 display the maximum-minimum ΔGX of the day (96 Wh/m2 on 2022-04-04) and the standard deviation of GX.
+The maximum-minimum ΔGX specifies the necessary ESS capacity for uninterrupted IPLPF smoothing on the given day.
+Let us now analyze what happens, if less ESS capacity is available than the maximum-minimum ΔGX:

 Following 3 cases will occure during a PV cycle:

 1) When the GX values remain within the given ΔGX interval, then IPLPF smoothing works uninterrupted.
-This holds for all GX values on 2022-04-04, if the specific capacity ΔGX ≥ 96 Wh/m2 as it is shown in Figures 2, 3, and exactly in Table 3.
+This holds for all GX values on 2022-04-04, if the specific ESS capacity ΔGX ≥ 96 Wh/m2 as it is shown in Figures 2, 3, and written in Table 3.

-2) When the GX values exceed the upper limit of ΔGX, then the PV power cannot be stored any more because the ESS is full.
-The PV power must be either curtailed (by mistuning the MPPT controller), or fed unfiltered to the grid (as the black GI curve in Figure 2).
-Although the power curtailment means energy losses, the smooth power can still be fed to the grid while the ESS is full.
-Rather curtail the intermittent PV power than feed it unfiltered to the grid.
-The red line in Figure 3 shows the lost daily energy as a function in ESS capacity.
+2) When the GX value exceeds the upper limit of ΔGX interval, then the PV power cannot be stored any more because the ESS is already full.
+The PV power must be either curtailed (by mistuning the MPPT controller), or fed unfiltered to the grid (like the black GI curve in Figure 2).
+Although the power curtailment means energy losses, there are not so many days exceeding the upper limit of ΔGX interval.
+The smooth power can be fed into the grid even on these days, although in less volume than the raw power would be.
+Rather curtail the excessive intermittent PV power than feed it unfiltered to the grid.
+The red line in Figure 3 shows the daily energy losses as a function in ESS capacity.

-3) When GX values pass below the lower limit of ΔGX, then the missing PV power cannot be supplied anymore by the empty ESS.
-In such a case, there is no choice but to feed the raw low PV power directly to the grid.
-The blue line shows the sum of "smooth" and "raw" daily energy fed to the grid as a function in ESS capacity, whereas the green line shows only the "smooth portion" of delivered energy.
-The dashed blue line eventually aggregates the total time interval of day while the raw power was fed to the grid.
+3) When the GX values pass below the lower limit of ΔGX interval, then the missing PV power cannot be supplied by the empty ESS anymore.
+Now there is no better choice but to feed the low raw PV power directly to the grid (better than nothing).
+The blue line shows the sum "smooth" plus "low raw" daily energy infeed as a function in ESS capacity, whereas the green line shows only the "smooth portion" of delivered energy.
+The dashed blue line eventually aggregates the total time interval of day while the low raw power was fed to the grid.

-Daily mean values aggregated from the whole year 2022 show that ΔGX = 40 Wh/m2 appears to be sufficient in average, although this ESS capacity is less than 1/2 of the maximum-minimum ΔGX needed on 2022-04-04.
+Daily mean values aggregated from the whole year 2022 show that the specific ESS capacity 40 Wh/m2 appears to be sufficient in average, although its ΔGX inteval is less than 1/2 of the maximum-minimum ΔGX request on 2022-04-04.

-The requested power of ESS is aggregated as a maximum absolute difference between the input and filtered power.
-This is 631 W/m2 on 2022-04-04 (maximum of the year in Table 3) with the LPF time lag Δt = 30 minutes.
-Hence the relative power of ESS is ≤ (631/40)h-1 = 15.8 h-1.
-Since this figure is calculated from the measured GI(t), the requested ESS power is slightly lower in a real PV plant because of inherent filtering provided by its surface area.
-Anyways, such a high relative power cannot be provided by redox accumulators.
-This power is provided by EDLC supercapacitors, and possibly also by flywheells (FESS) with magnetic bearings.
+The requested power of ESS is aggregated as the maximum absolute difference between the input and filtered power.
+This is 631 W/m2 on 2022-04-04 (maximum of the year) shown in Table 3 with the LPF time lag Δt = 30 minutes.
+Hence the relative power of ESS ≤ (631/40)h-1 = 15.8 h-1.
+Since this figure is calculated from the measured GI(t) and not from the real PV power, the requested ESS power is lower in a real PV plant due of the inherent smoothing provided by its surface area.
+Actually, such a high relative power cannot be provided by redox accumulators, but by EDLC supercapacitors or by flywheells (FESS) with magnetic bearings.

 Hybrid PV system

-Supercapacitors are not cheap and yet there exist hybrid PV systems having inherent LiFePO4 storage providing enough smoothing power.
-A household with the installed PV power around 10kW is connected to the low-voltage grid, having a LiFePO4 BESS with energy capacity ≈ 2h x installed PV power.
-The hybrid PV system feeds its excessive PV power to the grid, as long as the household’s consumption is satisfied and the battery is full.
-If the charging stopps at around 87% SOCmax, then BESS can further provide enough power to smooth the excessive PV infeed to the grid with a relative power 631W/2kWh ≈ 0.32 h-1 on 2022-04-04, provided that the remaining free BESS capacity is reserved for the IPLPF smoothing.
-In the worst ΔGX case, 96Wh/2kWh = 4.8% of ESS capacity would be reserved for IPLPF on 2022-04-04, though less in average.
-Additional technical measures have to avoid its microcycling - e.g. a BESS consisting of 2 independent batteries.
+Neither supercapacitors nor flywheels are cheap, and yet there exist hybrid PV systems having inherent LiFePO4 storage providing more than enough power for the infeed smoothing.
+Assume a household connected to the low-voltage grid, having 10kW installed PV power and a LiFePO4 BESS with the energy capacity ≈ 2h x installed PV power.
+The hybrid PV system starts feeding its excessive PV power to the grid since the battery is full and the household’s consumption is satisfied.
+If the battery charging stopps at around 87% of SOCmax, then such a BESS has still enough free capacity to smooth the excessive PV infeed with a relative power only 631W/2kWh ≈ 0.32 h-1 on 2022-04-04.
+Evem with the maximum ΔGX request, only 96Wh/2kWh = 4.8% of ESS capacity would be consumed by the IPLPF smoothing on 2022-04-04, though less on average days.
+Additional technical measures have to avoid the microcycling of BESS - e.g. usage of two independent batteries.

 PV smoothing costs